jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 5 - Input-Output System.md

 ![[Pasted image 20211206151541.png]]

-Typically when complex systems are engineered, a complex approach is taken; I/O is no different, having multiple layers for dealing with requests.
+Typically, when complex systems are engineered, a complex approach is taken; I/O is no different, having multiple layers for dealing with requests.
 Each layer will have an Application Programming Interface (API) providing access to the layer below.

 #### Interrupt Handlers

-Interrupts are a very important part of an I/O stack, and
+Interrupts are a very important part of an I/O stack, and are not trivial to handle, requiring several steps:

+1) Save registers not already saved by interrupt hardware
+2) Set up context for interrupt service procedure
+3) Set up stack for interupt service procedure
+4) Acknoweldge interrupt controller
+5)